František Svoboda

 František Svoboda (5 August 1906 – 6 July 1948) was a Czech football player who played as a striker.
 His nickname was "Franci" (the French).

 Club career

 He started his career with Vinohrady Rapid, from where he moved to Slavia Prague in 1926, and with them he was the Champions of Czechoslovakia 8 times, played a pivotal role in helping the club to win 8 national league titles, scoring 101 league goals in his 14 years at the club and being the top goalscorer of the 1934–35 season with 27 goals.
-He remained in Slavia until 1940, after which he succeeded Viktoria Zizkov.
+He remained in Slavia until 1940, after which he succeeded Viktoria Žižkov.

 Svoboda enjoyed great fame in his playing days, being a respected and feared striker throughout Europe.
 Svoboda was a very strong and muscular player, but despite being robust in stature, his movement was elegant and he excelled especially at rocket shots even from great distances, becoming known for his goals from long range.